 The odds were stacked against him when he took his first little step as an entrepreneur.
 He was young then, just 16, and a class 8 dropout.
 His father’s milk business that he wanted to join was floundering and on the verge of closure.

-The result: At 40, Sathish is the managing director of Milky Mist, a dairy company, whose value added milk products are increasingly seen in the shelves of stores in major cities and towns of South India, vying with brands like Amul and Hatsun.
+The result: At 45, Sathish is the managing director of Milky Mist, a dairy company, whose value added milk products are increasingly seen in the shelves of stores in major cities and towns of South India, vying with other top brands in the country.

 From 13 crore, the turnover steadily rose, to Rs.25 crore in 2008-09, Rs.35 crore in 2009-10, Rs.39 crore in 2010-11, Rs.48 crore in 2011-12, Rs.69 crore in 2012-13, and Rs.121 crore in 2013-14.

-40 percent of their turnover comes from sale of paneer, followed by curd, which brings in 30 percent.
+30 percent of their turnover comes from sale of cheese, followed by paneer, which brings in 27 percent and curd, 25 percent.

-Milky Mist’s manufacturing plant is located at Chittode, about 10 km from Erode town, where 300 employees work to produce paneer, butter, curd, varieties of cheese, ghee, lassi, cream, and payasam ( a South Indian sweet dessert).
+Milky Mist’s manufacturing plant is located at Perundurai, about 20 km from Erode town, where 1,700 employees work to produce paneer, butter, curd, varieties of cheese, ghee, lassi, cream, payasam ( a South Indian sweet dessert) and frozen pizza.

-Most of the production is semi-automated, and put through a stringent quality control, explains a staff, as she shows me around the plant.
+The Perundurai factory, which came into operation in 2017, is a fully automated and robotic plant.
+The products are put through a stringent quality control, explains a staff, as she shows me around the plant.

 So, how did the boy from a small town, who discontinued his schooling in 1992, script his success story?